nikbearbrown/introductory-statistics-bundle-with-llms/chapters/02-descriptive-statistics.md

 **Preview of next chapter:** Chapter 3 covers probability.
 You'll compute conditional probabilities and contingency tables for categorical variables in your dataset.

 ---

 ## 🕰️ AI Wayback Machine

-**John Tukey** was invented exploratory data analysis — the framework underlying every modern look at a dataset.
+**John Tukey** invented exploratory data analysis — the framework underlying every modern look at a dataset.

 **Run this:**